theparthenon/Posteria/README.md

 <h1><img src="https://raw.githubusercontent.com/jeremehancock/Posteria/main/images/logo.png" height="50" /> Posteria</h1>

 Posteria is a web-based media poster management system that allows you to organize and store custom posters for your movies, TV shows, seasons, and collections.
-It provides an elegant interface for uploading, managing, and accessing your media artwork.
+It provides an elegant interface for uploading, importing, managing, and accessing your media artwork.

 ## Features
 Here's the updated version with the PWA line added: